-Another item to note is that foreign hospitals are not required to file Medicare claims on our behalf, so you will need to submit an itemized bill to Medicare for the medical services you received.
+Another item to note is that foreign hospitals are not required to file Medicare claims on our behalf.
+You will need to submit an itemized bill to Medicare for the medical services you received.
 We recommend that you work with a Medicare specialist to assist you with this process.

-If you have a Medicare supplement plan (Medigap) policy (generally recommend that you have one, it may cover you when you travel abroad.
+If you have a Medicare supplement plan policy such as Medigap (it is generally recommended that you have one), then it may cover you when you travel abroad.
 If you have Medigap Plan C, D, E, F, G, H, I, J, M, or N, your plan covers the following:

 - Foreign travel emergency care if it begins during the first 60 days of your trip, and it must not be covered by Original Medicare.